 The Chinatown Autumn Moon Festival is a yearly celebration in San Francisco.
-The 2016 event is September 10 - 11 from 11am - 6pm both days.
+The 2023 event is a two day celebration on September 23 & 24 and runs from 11 am - 5 pm both days.

 This colorful event features a parade, live entertainment, arts & crafts, and a variety of food and drinks.
+There is so much to do that you could easily spend both days here and want more.
 All activities take place along Grant Avenue in the heart of Chinatown.

-This festival started in San Francisco as a way to rebuild excitement in the district after the 1989 Earthquake.
+This festival started in San Francisco to rebuild excitement in the district after the 1989 Earthquake.
 It revitalized the community and is now an annual event.

 You will find it every year on the fifteenth day of the eighth month of the lunar calendar.
 This is when the moon is full and bright, which means it is time to celebrate!

 Disclaimer: I receive a small commission from some of the links on this page.

 Each year, the Chinatown Autumn Moon Festival kicks off with a parade down Grant Avenue.
 It starts at California Street and ends near Washington Street.

 During the parade, you will see traditional costumes, lion dancers (one of my favorites!), and ribbon dancers.
 You will also see marching bands, giant puppets, and more.